tim-one/startie/README.md

 The goal here is to provide a way to break ties in STAR elections in a way that's

 - Reproducible across multiple language implementations.
-- Is reasonably fast and memory-frugal (depends on the num0ber of candidates, but not on the number of voters).
+- Is reasonably fast and memory-frugal (depends on the number of candidates, but not on the number of voters).
 - Can't be predicted or manipulated, not even by an election administrator.
 - Has no external dependencies (e.g., no looking up winning lottery numbers, or stock market statistics, or web-based "randomness beacons", ...).